Internal · Instructor Reference

 • Solo flight endorsement (§61.87) and 90-day currency confirmed

-• 10 hours total time in a glider and 20 launches/landings — or 40 hours total flight time in heavier-than-air aircraft + 3 hours glider + 10 launches/landings as PIC of a glider (§61.109(f))
+• 10 hours flight time in a glider including 20 glider flights (§61.109(f)(1)), or 40 hours total in heavier-than-air aircraft + 3 hours in gliders including 10 solo flights in a glider (§61.109(f)(2))

 • 2 hours solo flight in a glider with at least 10 launches/landings as PIC